anonymous88icl/logistic_growth/README.md

 # Question 3

-As with before, most of the plots are quite scale-sensitive, so we will include an interactive version of each plot too.
+As with before, most of the plots are quite scale-sensitive.
 Once again, we assume this script will be run after the previous scripts have, so all variables will be defined already.
 We will have one direct comparison of the exact functions and one which is semi-log transformed.
 For the first